ericspod/EidolonLibs/README.md

    * The Cg include directory should point to that in the included **Dependencies/src/Cg/include** directory
    * The Cg_LIBRARY_* values should all be /Library/Frameworks/Cg.framework

+ 3. In the **build/lib/Ogre.framework/Headers** directory there will be directories you should copy into the **build/lib/macosx/Ogre.framework/Headers**.

- 3. Move the compiled frameworks into the **osx** directory as it is current setup.
+ 4. Move the compiled frameworks into the **osx** directory as it is current setup.

 ### ubuntu12